lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

   * Work with the ward mission leader and the missionaries to help those learning the gospel, new members, and returning members engage in temple and family history work.

-  * Where applicable, assign ward temple and family history consultants to serve in the family history center (see 25.3.6).
+  * Where applicable, assign ward temple and family history consultants to serve in the FamilySearch center (see 25.3.6).

 25.2.4